List of Squid Game characters: Park Jung-bae

 Park Jung-bae, also known as Player 390 in the second season, is portrayed by Lee Seo-hwan.

 In the opening episode of the first season, Jung-bae is introduced as a good friend of Gi-hun with whom he gambles on horse racing together.
 In the second episode, he is unable to offer Gi-hun a loan or a job at the bar he runs, when his friend temporarily returns from the Squid Game, which forces Gi-hun back into the games.

 In season two, Jung-bae reunites with Gi-Hun, whom he has not seen since the events of the first season, as a Squid Game participant after a divorce from his wife.
 He catches up with Gi-Hun as they are heading up for Red Light, Green Light, and initially does not take his warnings about the deadly nature of the games seriously.
 Afterward, he votes for the unsuccessful "leave" side and joins Gi-Hun's team for the following games.
 A former Marine, he bonds with Kang Dae-ho, another former Marine who shows him great respect.
-Dae-ho is recruited to Gi-Hun's team for the second game.
+A fight breaks out by Thanos and Nam-gyu against Lee Myung-gi, Jung-bae and Dae-ho showed sympathy to the Myung-gi and compliments In-ho.
+Dae-ho is recruited to Gi-Hun's team for the second game along with Jun-hee.
 Jung-bae completes the Biseokchigi minigame in the second game perfectly using his previous baseball experience.
 After the game, Jung-bae compliments Dae-ho on his Gonggi skills which prompts the latter to compliment the former due to his Biseokchigi, further solidifying the friendship between the two Marines.